treysp/coolit/README.md

 Because we have relatively few tower images, it uses transfer learning instead of training a model from scratch.
 It uses VGG16 as a base model, trains dense layers on top of that base, then simultaneously fine-tunes the last VGG16 and dense layers.

-The model training functions allow the user to specify the model architecture, but as of 2019-05-16 I am using one 256-node and one 128-node layer with dropout of 0.2.
+The model training functions allow the user to specify the model architecture, but as of 2019-05-16 I am using one 256-node and one 128-node layer with dropout of 0.2 for each.

 # coolit data

 coolit requires ortho-rectified aerial imagery at resolution 6 inches per pixel or better.
 Currently, publicly available satellite imagery does not go below about 1 foot per pixel so cannot be used.

-Suitable imagery is available from multiple public sources - the ones we have found or used are described in the [coolit project history](#project-history) and [Image sources](#image-sources) sections below.
+Suitable imagery is available from multiple public sources - the ones we have found or used are described in the [project history](#project-history) and [Image sources](#image-sources) sections below.

 # Project history

 coolit began with known point coordinates of buildings that had cooling towers in New York City, Philadelphia, and Chicago.
 We used these to label imagery and train our model.

 We located imagery for NYC at the [NY State GIS](http://gis.ny.gov/gateway/mg/nysdop_download.cfm) office.
 We also discovered a publicly available source of spatial data containing specific cooling tower locations at the [NYC Open Data](https://data.cityofnewyork.us/City-Government/Cooling-Tower/miz8-534t) portal.
-We examined the images intersecting with a tower polygon to identify those that were not visible (either under another structure or mounted sideways such that the fan is not visible from above).
+We examined the images intersecting with a tower polygon to create labeled imagery.
+We did not use every polygon because some towers were not visible (either under another structure or mounted sideways such that the fan is not visible from above).
 We then trained the model on these labeled images.

 We located imagery of Philadelphia from the [Pennsylvania Geospatial Data Clearinghouse](http://www.pasda.psu.edu/uci/SearchResults.aspx?Shortcut=aerial).
 We examined image slices within a 50 foot radius around the coordinate points of building with towers to determine whether they contained a tower.
 We then re-trained the model on the labeled NYC and Philadelphia data.